ivarout/HdriToCubemap/README.md

 Currently, [stb image](<https://github.com/nothings/stb>) is used for image loading and writing, providing support for many image formats.

-OpenCL support is provided for calculating the cubemap's faces.
+OpenCL support is provided for calculating the cubemap's faces (only tested on Windows).
 Do note that there is no big performance gain compared to the cpu implementation, since io operations take up most of the time.

 # Installation
 The only dependency of HdriToCubemap is [stb image](<https://github.com/nothings/stb>).
-Clone the repository for an example implementation using:
+Clone the repository using:
 ```
 git clone https://github.com/ivarout/HdriToCubemap.git
 cd HdriToCubemap
 git submodule update --init --recursive
 ```
+and in your project, link to the `HdriToCubemap` (interface) library.

+Alternatively, simply copy the files `HdriToCubemap.hpp`, `stb_image.h`, and `stb_image_write.h` to an include location of your project.

-When building through the CMake Gui, the `HDRITOCUBEMAP_USE_OPENCL` option can be checked if the user wishes to use the OpenCL implementation.
+When building through the CMake Gui, the `HDRITOCUBEMAP_USE_OPENCL` option can be checked if the user wishes to use the OpenCL implementation (currently only supported on Windows).

 Note that C++17 is required (due to usage of std::clamp).